 Unfortunately the first job is to clear the site and try and level it.
 Only way to do this is by hard work (and a tractor).

 We tried to get rid of most of the weeds spurred on by the thought of endless supplies of fresh vegetables!
 This ground had not been worked for many years and as a consequence was particularly difficult to level.

 The next stage was to plan where we would put the boxes.
 We felt it was important to leave a gap between the boxes which was wide enough to walk between ( and crouch between so we could weed the boxes)

-At this stage all the family wanted to get involved if you look closely you will see Treacle the family cat giving the box her seal of approval.
+At this stage all the family wanted to get involved. if you look closely you will see Treacle the family cat giving the box her seal of approval.
 We used landscaping fabric under some of the boxes to help weed suppression.
-In the areas we identified for root crops we removed the bottoms of the boxes and dug the soil to a depth of two foot and incorporated mushroom compost and composted horse manure to improve the structure and nutrient levels of the soil.
+In the areas we identified for root crops, we removed the bottoms of the boxes and dug the soil to a depth of 2' and incorporated mushroom compost and composted horse manure to improve the structure and nutrient levels of the soil.

 This year we have been forced to fence round the gardens as we have lost a lot of plants to hungry rabbits. as you can see this is still not complete as there is no gate on the fence.
 Consequently we still have a number of well fed rabbits wandering about.
 We have used palisade fencing we think we will still have to put some mesh behind this as the rabbits are just squeezing through the gaps in the fence.